Aaron23145/nysl-rest-api/README.md

 # NYSL Rest API

 A Rest API built with Express that returns data about the NYSL games.
-[Try it live here](https://nysl-rest-api.herokuapp.com/).
-Used in the NYSL Web App to fetch data.
+Try it live here: [NYSL Rest API on Heroku](https://nysl-rest-api.herokuapp.com/).
+Used in the [NYSL Web App](https://github.com/Aaron23145/nysl-web-app) to fetch data.

 ## Games Data